criblio/appscope/website/src/pages/docs/edgescope-host.md

 At this point, Edge is installed on a Linux container in its default location (`/opt/cribl`), is running, and is connected to the Edge Leader.

-## Scope by PID
+## Scoping by PID

 Still in Edge’s **List View** tab:

-- Click the GUID for the host we’ve just added.
+1. Click the GUID for the host we’ve just added.
-- Click the count of **running processes** at upper left.
-Now you can observe and interact with a list of processes on this particular Linux Host.
+2. Click the count of **running processes** at upper left to open a list view of processes.

 On the Linux host: